 Red Hook has a defined process of getting to know a new client, determining if there is a good fit, making a commitment to work together, bringing them on board as a new Red Hook client, and working with them going forward.

 Discovery Meeting.
 Determining client fit is crucial to beginning a fruitful relationship with the team at Red Hook.
 When taking on a new client, we conduct a Discovery Meeting where, through a series of purposefully designed questions, we determine the family’s values, goals, relationships, and intended legacy.

 Mutual Commitment and Implementation.
-If we decide to work together, we sign paperwork and begin the implementation process, which includes gathering the last bits of information and creating a plan on how we’ll manage assets.
-We then draw up an Investment Policy Statement, a written document that formally defines how Red Hook will allocate and manage asset.
-We’ll also create a process for reviewing Advanced Planning Projects.
+If we decide to work together, we sign paperwork and begin the implementation process, which includes gathering the last bits of information and creating a plan for how we will manage assets.
+We then draw up an Investment Policy Statement, a written document that formally defines how Red Hook will allocate and manage assets.
+We will also create a process for reviewing Advanced Planning Projects.